 If you’re working in a confined area, then a mask helps to avoid accidental ingestion.
 Worm eggs are actually lightweight, and stirring up dust can lead to accidental ingestion through the mouth or nose.

-Dispose of cleaning products when you’re done
+Dispose of cleaning products

 Use sponges, old towels, or other things you don’t care about to clean.
 Dispose of those items when you are finished to make sure you’re not harboring worm eggs in them!